ocristian/java-box/lambdas-and-streams/README.md

 see lesson 1.5 on [Youtube](https://youtu.be/CURWqa7KWDk)

 #####Method References

 let us a reuse a method as a lambda expression
-Format: target_reference::method_name
+Format: _*target_reference::method_name*_

-Three kinds of methods reference
+Three kinds of methods reference:
 - Static method
 - Instance method of arbitrary method
 - Instance method of an existing object